 Dynamic Energy Budget (DEB) theory is a bioenergetic framework designed to bridge multiple levels of biological organization in assessing stressor effects and their mechanisms in a vast variety of species (Kooijman, 2010a; AmP, 2023).
 This approach follows energy allocation, represented in suborganismal metabolic fluxes, and how it leads to life history outcomes such as growth rate, reproductive output, and survival, using physical and biological concepts that are generalizable to most species (Jusup et al., 2017).
 It accounts for differences in the energy budget at each stage to allow modeling of life stage transition timing and stage-specific responses to stressors (Kooijman, 2010a).
 DEB theory is often used to connect experimental observations of multiple stressor effects to both the underlying energetic mechanisms (Kooijman, 2018) and life history outcomes that feed into population dynamics (Nisbet et al., 2000; Martin et al., 2013; Smallegange et al., 2017).
 It is important to connect suborganismal and organismal responses to population implications because targeted conservation actions typically operate at this level, but this scaling requires additional steps and remains a challenge (but see Nisbet et al., 1989; Martin et al., 2013; Grear et al., 2020; Tai et al., 2021).
 The ability to bridge levels of biological organization from the molecular to population level makes DEB theory an excellent tool for enhancing the utility of experimental hypoxia data for conservation and management (Lavaud et al., 2021).
+However, there is a conceptual disconnect between the abstract variables and fluxes in DEB models and the chemically defined quantities reported in most molecular-level studies (e.g. Murphy et al., 2018).
+Some of the interpretation of our results in this paper rests on hypothesized connections between these different levels of description, and for this reason we discuss some suborganismal literature in detail in the Supplementary Materials, section Relating DEB processes to physiology.

 Depending on the application and types of data available, simplified versions of the standard DEB model can be used (e.g. Kooijman and Metz, 1984; Jager, 2018; Martin et al., 2017).
-Although complexity can sometimes be beneficial (Evans et al., 2013), simple parameter-sparse models are often preferable for their predictive power and ability to be applied, tested, and interpreted widely (Holling, 1966; May, 2001; Jusup et al., 2017).
+Although complexity can sometimes be beneficial (Evans et al., 2013), simple parameter-sparse models are often preferable for their predictive power and ability to be applied, tested, and interpreted widely (Holling, 1966; Jusup et al., 2017).
 The DEBkiss framework (Figure 1) is a moderately simplified variation on the standard DEB model for animals that eliminates explicit representation of reserve and assumes that assimilates are immediately allocated to structure, maintenance, and reproduction (Jager et al., 2013).
-This reduces the data requirements, the role of compound parameters, and, depending on the data, the total number of parameters to be estimated (Jager et al., 2013).
+This reduces the data requirements and, depending on the data, the total number of parameters to be estimated (Jager et al., 2013).
 The simplicity of DEBkiss makes it ideal for adaptation to many species of ecological or commercial value, even when the existing studies were not originally intended for this use.
+Romoli et al. (2024) present a detailed comparison of the advantages and limitations for ecological risk assessment of a model based on DEBkiss versus a model based on Kooijman’s “standard” DEB model.
+They highlight several “modeling choices” that should influence the choice of approach, including: (i) insufficient information in data sets; (ii) capturing differences between data sets for the same species; and (iii) auxiliary hypotheses.
+Consideration of each of these led us to choose DEBkiss for our work after much unsuccessful effort attempting to interpret parameter estimates with the standard model (using the Add-my-Pet software; AmPtool, 2022; Marques et al., 2018).